rkruk/wp-warden/README.md

 ## Security
 This repository uses an authorization key and IP allowlisting to ensure secure access to sensitive data.
 Consider these recommendations:

-- Keep YOUR_SECRET_KEY confidential and unique per site.
+- Keep YOUR_SECRET_KEY confidential.
 - Use HTTPS for requests to prevent interception.
-- Regularly update allowed_ips in version-info.php to restrict access.
+- Regularly monitor and update allowed_ips in version-info.php to restrict access.

 ## Contributing
 Feel free to open issues or submit pull requests.
 Contributions should focus on improving security, adding new checks, or optimizing the codebase.